alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 - Your Illustrator layer panel should look something like this:
   ![](images/illustrator_layers.png]
 - Place the suitable art on each layer.
 Color does not appear to matter.
-- You don't need to use the `Pathfinder > Union` tool to join all the paths, and you don't need to `Expand` all artwork
+- You don't need to use the `Pathfinder > Union` tool to join all the paths (but you probably should), and you don't need to `Expand` all artwork
 - The artwork should be no stroke color and no stroke weight.
 - You must have a fill color, since there's no stroke.
 When you highlight the art, it must NOT look like this: ![](images/empty_fill_and_stroke.png)
 - If you have artwork that has neither a stroke nor fill (which is possible in Illustrator) you'll likely get an error like this in Gerbolyze: `Warning: clear polarity not supported since KiCAD manages to have an even worse graphics model than gerber, except it can't excuse itself by its age..... -.-`
 - You may use clipping masks if exporting a smaller section of larger art.
 These are baked during the SVG conversion, so Gerbolyzer doesn't see any difference.
 (Author's Note: Clipping masks are both great and terrible)

-### MAJOR GOTCHAS
-- **Note** For reasons I can't explain, the artwork brought through a (AI in mm) to (Rhino in mm) to (SVG in mm) (I know it's SVG mm because the numbers for overall size are correct in plain text) creates the wrong size footprint in KiCad.
-I've had to scale all art my 0.6611 in Illustrator for the correct size to come through.
-I've tried the `--scale` switch in Gerbolyze and I can't get any changes when invoking it.
-- **MAJOR GOTCHA** Due to an issue with how Illustrator scales art (which I can't seem to do anything to change), you must scale your art by 35.27% before export.
-This may well be something to do with DPI measurements (which SVGs don't specifically have, but most software that imports them does).
-If you've been using artboards as your crop region for export (a reasonable thing to do.
-In effect, Illustrator doesn't care about anything other than what's on the artboard) you'll need to scale the art, then the artboard as well.
+### Scaling Artwork Before Export
+See above about how Illustrator deals with SVG scale.
+You **MUST** do the following before proceeding to the export step:
+- Select all vectors
+- `Object > Transform > Scale` with a scale factor of 35.278% (Illustrator won't accept a fourth decimal place).
+This number is: Points to mm conversion.
+- Then re-adjust the artboard to match your `Edge.Cuts` layer.

-### About `Export for Screens`
+### About `Export for Screens` (And Why You Should Use SaveAs Instead)
 - While normally `Export for Screens` in Illustrator is an excellent way to keep track of your artboards, and multiple exports.
 I've found, in cases of complex graphics, that it does offer enough control over the output.
-- On complex artwork (roughly 1MB or larger, anecdotally) `Export for Screens` creates very strange artifacts:
+- **Update, this still applies** On complex artwork (roughly 1MB or larger, anecdotally) `Export for Screens` creates very strange artifacts:
 ![](images/not_enough_resolution_svg.png)
 (this was exported from Illustrator using `Export for Screens` then opened in Rhino for clarity.
 It loads in Gerbolyze the same way.

-So far the workaround seems to be using `Export As` then selecting `SVG`.
+~~So far the workaround seems to be using `Export As` then selecting `SVG`.
 This will present you with the following dialogue:
 ![](images/export_as_options.png)
 You want the following options:
 - `Styling:` (Doesn't seem to matter)